Surrogacy Process for Surrogates

 After passing medical and psychological screening, we refer both parties to separate legal representation to begin contracts (this is paid for by the intended parent(s)).
 Communication with your lawyer is typically done via phone/email.
 Once contracts are finalized and signed, you will move into the medical phase of the journey to get pregnant.
 We strongly recommend purchasing a life insurance policy to protect your family during this process (this is paid for by the intended parent(s)).
 Please visit our Canadian Insurance Agent List for more information.

 For gestational surrogacy, the IVF clinic will instruct you with taking hormonal medication to prepare your body to accept your intended parents embryo(s).
 This medication may be oral/nasal/vaginal or injectables (cycling protocol varies among clinics).
+Please visit our Surrogate Mother Medications page for more information.
 You will travel to the IVF clinic for ultrasounds (to check your uterine lining) and the embryo transfer procedure (both one day trips paid for by the intended parents).
 For traditional surrogacy you may either undergo the IVF process to create embryos or do home inseminations.
 (Traditional surrogacy makes up less than 2% of surrogacy arrangements).

 During your pregnancy you can choose to see your own doctor/obstetrician/midwife.
 Most surrogates are accompanied by their intended parents at pre-natal appointments.
 Some intended parents choose to do gender reveal parties, maternity photos or baby showers with their surrogate.
 Enjoy your pregnancy together!